Red Velvet Cheesecake Cupcakes

 - 3 tablespoons mini semi-sweet chocolate chips

 - Preheat the oven to 350 degrees.
-Line a standard cupcake pan with paper liners.
+Line a standard muffin pan with paper liners.

-- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar at medium speed for 3-5 minutes, or until light and fluffy.
+- In the bowl of a stand mixer fitted with the paddle attachment, cream the butter and sugar at medium speed for 3-5 minutes until light and fluffy.
 Add the egg and mix slowly until incorporated and scrape down the sides of the bowl if needed.

 - Place the buttermilk in a measuring cup and stir in the food coloring and vanilla.

 - With the mixer on low, add ⅓ of the flour mixture, followed by one third of the milk mixture.
-Repeat, adding the remaining flour and milk in ⅓'s, scraping down the bowl as needed.
+Repeat, alternating with the flour and milk until both have been added, scraping down the bowl as needed.

-- In a small bowl, add the baking soda to the apple cider vinegar, which will fizz up.
+- In a small bowl, add the baking soda to the vinegar, which will fizz up.
 Stir thoroughly and add this reaction to the batter, mixing on low speed until just incorporated.

-- Using a standard ice cream scoop, scoop the batter evenly into each of the 12 muffin cups.
+- Using a standard ice cream scoop, divide the batter evenly between the 12 muffin cups.
 Set aside.